KiranLDA/PAMLr/README.md

 ### Prerequisites

-These packages need to be installed for it to work (none for the time being)
+These packages used by this package are `utils`

 ```r
 install.packages("utils") # usually already in base r